 Grille and surface mount lights: grille and surface lights are an incredibly useful addition to a tow truck’s lighting arsenal.
 These lights are built to withstand the elements, they’re robust, and they enable tow truck drivers to work in even the harshest, most challenging and unpredictable conditions.
 One of the most important uses of grille and surface lights is warning other road users of the presence of a tow truck at the side of a road.
 Safety is key when operating at night, and using grille and surface lights can help to protect workers in the road, as well as ensuring that other drivers know to avoid the immediate area.

 If you’re a tow truck driver, your day job may require you to navigate everything from labyrinth-like inner city alleys to deserted country roads and everything in-between.
-Whether you’re towing a car in heavy traffic at rush hour or you’re trying to load a damaged vehicle onto the truck at the side of the road on a windy, wet winter’s day, there’s no doubt that emergency lighting makes a difference.
+Whether you’re towing a car in heavy traffic at rush hour or you’re trying to load a damaged vehicle onto the truck at the side of the road on a windy, wet winter’s day, there’s no doubt that emergency lighting working along with your tow light bar makes a difference.
 With shining beacons of lights streaming from your vehicle, you can make the challenge easier for yourself while also making sure that others are aware of what you’re doing and where you’re going.

-Construction vehicles are usually found on building sites.
+Construction vehicles utilize emergency light bars for trucks and are usually found on building sites.
 If trucks are confined to enclosed areas, there is a very low risk to the public, but if they’re involved in projects in public spaces or on the highways, it’s important that they are clearly visible at all times.
 Using emergency lighting can highlight obstacles and obstructions in carriageways and encourage pedestrians using the sidewalk to maintain a safe distance.
 Lighting is also essential to protect workers, especially where there is limited natural light available.
 If a truck is fitted with warning lights, this is going to increase safety for everyone in the area and make life easier for those attempting to carry out repairs or build new structures.
-Examples of emergency lights that are commonly used by construction vehicles include LED light bars (full size for trucks and tractors and mini light bars for auxiliary vehicles), visor lights and dash and deck lights.
+Examples of emergency lights that are commonly used by construction vehicles include an LED construction light bar (full size for trucks and tractors and mini light bars for auxiliary vehicles), visor lights and dash and deck lights.

 First response bikes